-Automation and IT Server rooms have the propensity to generate lots of heat with the expensive racks, network gear, and telecommunications equipment.
-Let Krauss Company ensure you are cooled for the next decade so that your automation equipment doesn’t end up in a cloud of smoke.
+Automation and IT Server rooms have the propensity to generate lots of heat with expensive racks, network gear, and telecommunications equipment.
+Let Krauss Company keep you cool for the next decade, so your computer room equipment doesn’t end in a cloud of smoke.

 Protect the Nerve Center of your Digital Resources

 Krauss Company’s stringent monitoring 24/7 will leave your business or facility with the piece of mind that your automation equipment is being effectively cooled.
 Computer Rooms are also an ideal location for Controls monitoring Connect® mini agent.

 The cooling of automation equipment is vital to your company, healthcare establishment, learning facility, government agency, or manufacturing plant.

 Because high-density data centers are enclosed spaces that generate a significant amount of heat, traditional HVAC comfort cooling systems can’t remove enough heat to protect critical equipment.

 Precise temperature control in data centers and computer rooms are vital to maximizing the availability and performance of essential equipment.
 Computer systems are becoming more compact, and data centers and server rooms are becoming smaller.
 This results in more heat generated in a tighter space.

 Computer Room Cooling Choices

 As a facility manager with many responsibilities, you can’t be an HVAC expert.
 As you likely know, one must make many choices to meet the specialized climate needs for computer room air conditioning (CRAC).

 Sophisticated CRAC units have replaced the air conditioning technology that we once used to cool data rooms in the past.
 These CRAC units are more technologically advanced and do more than control climate.
 These units can maintain and monitor temperature, humidity, and airflow.